channingwalton/channingwalton.github.io/_posts/2023-01-25-complexity-trap.md

 We should be sensitive to increasing complexity and explore solutions to reduce it.
 That can be difficult with large systems built from complex requirements arising from the needs of many stakeholders, each of which may not fully appreciate the problems they're creating for people who work directly with the system.

-In our banking system, we ended up providing tools to help users see where applications were in the workflow and why which was very helpful.
+In our banking system, we ended up providing tools to help users see where applications were in the workflow and why, which was very helpful.